Data Engineering Partner Selection: The 2026 Five-Stage Framework

 Next step

-If the selection process is just starting, the /data-engineering-rfp-checklist/ walks through the RFP document itself item by item.
+If the selection process is just starting, the RFP checklist walks through the RFP document itself item by item, and how to choose a data engineering company covers the decision from a broader angle.
 If the shortlist is already formed and the evaluation is the problem, the scorecard template has the scoring mechanism ready to use.

-For project cost benchmarking before finalising the budget envelope in Stage 1, the /data-engineering-cost-calculator/ gives a project-specific range based on scope, platform, and team model.
+For budget benchmarking before finalising the envelope in Stage 1, current data engineering consulting rates gives a rate range by platform and engagement model.

 Data-driven market researcher with 20+ years in market research and 10+ years helping software agencies and IT organizations make evidence-based decisions.
 Former market research analyst at Aviva Investors and Credit Suisse.